cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 <p>6.
 Draw boxes around each of the revision or metamark sites.
 As you do so, highlight the transcribed text of the revision, then double-click on the box (near the number) of its corresponding revision site box.
 Enter the appropriate TEI encoding.</p>

-<p>For an example of the first stanza of a poem, “The Grave of Wilberforce” (leaf 24) <a href="https://christopherohge.com/grave-of-wilberforce.xml">Click here</a> (right click and download the file, or click on the link, right click, and select "View Page Source").</p>
+<p>For an example of the first stanza of a poem, “The Grave of Wilberforce” (leaf 24), <a href="https://christopherohge.com/grave-of-wilberforce.xml">click here</a> (right click and download the file ("Save link as"), or click on the link, right click, and select "View Page Source").</p>

 <p>7.
 When finished with the transcription, click "Submit."</p>